FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/config.md

 - `[log].enable`: Enables / disables logging, set to 'true' to enable logging；Set to 'false' to disable logging,**The default setting is true, and performance tests can set this option to 'false' to reduce the impact of printing logs on test results**
 - `[log].log_path`:Log File Path。
 - `[log].level`: Log level.
 Currently, there are five log levels: 'trace', 'debug', 'info', 'warning', and 'error'.
-After a log level is set, logs greater than or equal to the log level are entered in the log file.。
+After a log level is set, logs greater than or equal to the log level are entered in the log file> warning > info > debug > trace`。
-- '[log] .max _ log _ file _ size': the maximum size of each log file.**The unit of measurement is MB, the default is 200MB**。
+- '[log] .max _ log _ file _ size': the maximum capacity of each log file**The unit of measurement is MB, the default is 200MB**。

 ```ini
 [log]